 Potential Security Threats

-According to Statista, in 2020, over 155.8 million individuals were affected by data exposures.
+According to Cybersecurity Ventures, $10.5 trillion individuals will be lost annually by 2025.
 This speaks volumes of how common cyber-attacks and data theft have become.

 This is why as a D2C business owner, it’s your responsibility to protect the confidentiality of your customers.

 Understanding the complexities behind online security can be quite a challenge for non-tech-savvy people.
 As a result, your lack of knowledge can directly put your business at risk.

 Managing the shipping logistics is one of the biggest obstacles while launching a D2C brand.
 Late or defective deliveries are one thing that product-based businesses must always avoid.